Finch23/Random-Password/README.md

-# week3hw
+# Password Generator
-This repo is for the random password generator
+This is an application that will randomly generate a password with a length that is decided by the user.